 Always treat everyone with dignity and respect - even those with whom we disagree most strongly.

-17-24-30 National Hate Crime Awareness Week (1184819) is and always will be an inclusive organisation, working with disabled people, people of all faiths (including the Muslim and Jewish communities) and beliefs, transgender people, people of all races, cultures and sub-cultures (including the Roma Gypsy Traveller communities), lesbians, bisexuals and gay men.
+17-24-30 National Hate Crime Awareness Week (1184819) is and always will be an inclusive organisation, working with disabled people, people of all faiths (including the Muslim and Jewish communities) and beliefs, transgender and non-binary people, people of all races, cultures and sub-cultures (including the Roma Gypsy Traveller communities), lesbians, bisexuals and gay men.

 As the three Musketeers state -